lukaszmadrzynski/Website-Update/content/pages/why-us.md

   type: Seo
   metaTitle: Why Choose Our Yunnan Ecotours?
 Expert Guides & Sustainable China Travel
   metaDescription: >-
-    Discover why Cloud Mountain is the best choice for your Yunnan ecotour in China.
+    Discover why Cloud Mountain is the best choice for your Yunnan ecotour and nature education camps in China.
 Learn about our expert local guides, commitment to sustainable travel, and authentic cultural experiences in Lijiang and Shangri-La.
   addTitleSuffix: true
   socialImage: /images/main-hero.jpg
   metaTags: